apjanke/agnosterj-zsh-theme/README.md

 AgnosterJ is [apjanke](https://github.com/apjanke)'s fork of [agnoster](https://github.com/agnoster)'s Agnoster Zsh Theme.
 Development on the original Agnoster seems to have stalled as of about 2018, so I decided to make a fork and pull in pending PRs from over there, and add some of my own enhancements.

+The original Agnoster Theme, while not minimal, tried to stay small, supporting just the most common features.
+AgnosterJ is more expansive, providing additional prompt segment types, more customizability, and some silly stuff thrown in.

 # Requirements

 * Zsh (I'm not sure what the minimum version is)